 Generally speaking, the principles of hanging things in tile are the same as they would be for drywall: you want either to find studs or to use wall anchors to secure your screws.
 Most towel bars and hooks come with hanging hardware, which will work just fine with tile as long as you secure the screws properly with anchors.

-The secret to drilling into tile without cracking it two fold:
+The secret to drilling into tile without cracking it is two fold:

-- Use a masonry bit for ceramic tile.
+- Use carbide-tipped masonry drill bits for ceramic tile.